-- 1. The MCOP shall credential/re-credential providers in accordance with OAC rule 5160-26-05.
+- i.
+The MCOP shall credential/re-credential providers in accordance with OAC rule 5160-26-05.
 The MCOP shall ensure the provider has met all applicable credentialing criteria before the provider can, be listed as a panel provider.
-Upon implementation of centralized credentialing, the process by which all Medicaid providers shall go through the credentialing process adhering to CMS standards directly at ODM, the MCOP shall only utilize ODM-credentialed providers within their provider panel, and shall provide the following information about credentialed providers to ODM upon request: - i.
-Date of last credentialing approval of both facilities and practitioners; - ii.
-Name, NPI, and MCN of facilities and practitioners; - iii.
-Full file utilized to credential facilities and practitioners (include all PSV); - iv.
-Date and result of last site survey or name of certification/expiration date of certification for facilities; and - v.
-Demographic information for practitioners including: malpractice insurance information, self-disclosed malpractice claims, hospital privileges, board certification names and expiration dates, DEA numbers and expiration dates, work history information, and education and training. - 2.
-At the direction of ODM, the MCOP shall submit documentation verifying that all necessary provider contract documents have been appropriately completed.
+Upon implementation of centralized credentialing, the process by which all Medicaid providers shall go through the credentialing process adhering to CMS standards directly at ODM, the MCOP shall only utilize ODM-credentialed providers within their provider panel, and shall provide the following information about credentialed providers to ODM upon request: - 1.
+Date of last credentialing approval of both facilities and practitioners; - 2.
+Name, NPI, and MCN of facilities and practitioners; - 3.
+Full file utilized to credential facilities and practitioners (include all PSV);

-e.
+- 4. Date and result of last site survey or name of certification/expiration date of certification for facilities; and - 5.
+Demographic information for practitioners including: malpractice insurance information, self-disclosed malpractice claims, hospital privileges, board certification names and expiration dates, DEA numbers and expiration dates, work history information, and education and training. - ii.
+At the direction of ODM, the MCOP shall submit documentation verifying that all necessary provider contract documents have been appropriately completed. - iii.
+As specified in Appendix T, Chart of Deliverables, the MCOP must submit a monthly report (Monthly Appeal and Grievance Activity Report) of member grievances regarding providers.
+The report must include NPI/Medicaid ID of the provider, grievance receive date, grievance resolution date, and a narrative.

+d.
 MCOP Provider Network Information.